HiroshiAdaniya/alx-low_level_programming/0x0B-malloc_free/README.md

-# Malloc, Free, Valgrind
+# Dynamic Memory Allocation:  Malloc, Free, Valgrind

 ## Malloc

 Malloc and free are functions of the standard library "<\stdlib.h\>" that helps us to dynamically allocate and deallocate memory during the execution of our program.
-Malloc is used when we usually don't know how much memory we need is needed to help execute our program or if it is dependant on a non-fixed variable.
+Malloc is used when we usually don't know how much memory is needed to help execute our program or when it is dependant on a non-fixed variable.

-Malloc does this by requesting memory from the heap, and returns an address to a pointer to where the address of memory is located.
+Malloc does this by requesting memory from the heap and if it successful, it returns an address to a pointer to where the base address is located in the heap.
+An important note to make is that when memory is allocated to malloc, it reserves a single block of memory to the size that was requested.

 ### step 1 - allocating memory
 Syntax: